 The big picture is that our boundaries are the rules we live by.
 They are the foundation we live in and see the world through.
 Without boundaries, we are submissive and lost, waiting for others to command us without resistance.
 We are in an open field, with no armor, with advancing dangers all around.
 But when we make firm decisions on what’s acceptable or not in our lives, we walk tall into the chaos knowing that in the end, we still have what makes us whole inside.

 Letting people compromise your boundaries chips away at how happy you are in life.
-You are not only the builder of your walls, but also the defender.
+You are not only the builder of your walls but also the defender.
 Protect your castle, or the integrity starts to crumble.
-And soon, you can’t keep up with all the patching and repair that’s needed to stay whole.
+Soon, you won’t be able to keep up with all the patching and repair that’s needed to stay whole.

 All it takes is the first time you honor your boundaries so that it will be easier the next time.
 The first time is the hardest, but also the most liberating.
 It’s not a matter of never letting anyone in, nor is it being so wide open that people can walk all over you.
 You’re looking for that perfect balance of honoring your boundaries and being open to new people and ideas.